percona/pmm_dump_docs/docs/verify-vm-native-data.md

 cannot read ...: src is too short for reading string with size ...; len(src)=1
 ```

-Dumps that use 1.77.2 could be imported into PMM 2.32 or lower.
-Dumps that use 1.82.1 format could be imported into PMM 2.33 or higher.
+Dumps that use 1.77.2 can be imported into PMM 2.32 or lower.
+Dumps that use 1.82.1 format can be imported into PMM 2.33 or higher.

 See [`SE-83`](https://jira.percona.com/browse/SE-83) for more details.